christian512/HardDisks/README.md

 ## Project structure
 All relevant files for the simulation are located within the root folder of the repository.
 To run the live animations you need to have `TKinter` installed for python on your system.
 This can be done by running ``` sudo apt-get install python3-tk``` on Ubuntu.
+As a writer for the animations we use `imagemagick`, which should also be installed on your system.

 All python packages needed are listed in the `requirements.txt`.

 ### Simulation files
 * `animation.py` - animates the movement of the disks either live or exported as GIF.
 For high